abdullahacar/atm-app/atm-client-app/README.md

     4. LogOutState
     5. ChangePinState

-6. ErrorState
+##### 6. ErrorState

-    If any error occurs during the operations, you will be informed by this state
+    - If any error occurs during the operations, you will be informed by this state

-# How to use ?
+## How to use ?

- Please be sure that the atm-server is up and running with a mongodb instance
+ `- Please be sure that the atm-server is up and running with a mongodb instance`

- It is presumed Mongo runs on port 27017 and server app on port 8080.
+ `- It is presumed Mongo runs on port 27017 and server app on port 8080.`

- If you have authentication on your DB, please edit the application.yaml under the resources folder of atm-server app
+ `- If you have authentication on your DB, please edit the application.yaml under the resources folder of atm-server app`

- atm-server app will crete a test record and its properties will be persisted always
+ `- atm-server app will crete a test record and its properties will be persisted always`

- if you change the server host and port in server app please do not forget to alter the values on config/AppSettings in the client app
+ `- If you change the server host and port in server app please do not forget to alter the values on config/AppSettings in the client app`

-# please use <1> for credit card number and <1234> for PIN for testing purpose
+> **Please use <1> for credit card number and <1234> for PIN for testing purpose**